 New Regulations on Chinese Shadow Banking

 In March 2017, the government established a set of rules to limit the sales of off-balance-sheet investments.
-The effectiveness of this new wave of regulation likely comes from the fact that it targets specific types of financial instruments instead of types of institutions (i.e. banks, investment companies, insurance firms, etc.).
+The effectiveness of this new wave of regulation likely comes from the fact that it targets specific types of financial instruments.
+This is opposed to other types of institutions (i.e. banks, investment companies, insurance firms, etc.).

-The China Banking Regulatory Commission (CBRC) has implemented a rule stating that banks may only act as middle-men in arranging entrusted loans and may not guarantee them.
+The China Banking Regulatory Commission (CBRC) has implemented a rule stating that banks may only act as middle-men in arranging entrusted loans.
+Outside of this, they may not guarantee them.
 Acting as guarantors for entrusted loans is presumed to be the primary factor in the origination of risky loans.

 Banks are forbidden from using their own funds for entrusted loans.
-The CBRC also forbids the use of entrusted loans for a variety of securities including equities, derivatives, and bonds.
-This measure will likely help to contain the spread of risk throughout the financial system.
+The CBRC also forbids the use of entrusted loans for a variety of securities.
+These forbidden types include equities, derivatives, and bonds.
+As a result, the measure will likely help to contain the spread of risk throughout the financial system.

 A Reason For Cautious Optimism

-The growth in shadow banking assets has declined since the regulations were put in place, reaching a pique growth rate of around 17% in October 2017.
+Growth in shadow banking assets has declined since the regulations were put in place.
+They reached a peak growth rate of around 17% in October 2017.
 For the first time since 2012, GDP growth has exceeded shadow banking growth.

-Spectators should be cautious in their optimism, however, because borrowers and lenders may invent new arrangements in the shadow banking system that are difficult to detect.
+Spectators should be cautious in their optimism, however.
+This is because borrowers and lenders may invent new arrangements in the shadow banking system that are difficult to detect.
 If the existence of entrusted loans in the first place is the product of government pressure to meet ambitious growth targets, companies may be able to find creative ways of inventing new lending arrangements.

 While these signs are increasingly positive, the potential for yet more change means it’s more necessary than ever to make the most of local knowledge.
-When entering any local market the problem of unfamiliar laws is going to be present, but nowhere more so than when doing business in China.
+Entering any local market the problem of unfamiliar laws is going to be present, nowhere more so than in China.

 Global PEO in China

 Since this is the case in systems like the U.S. and Europe, it may be especially the case in China, which is overall far less transparent.
-In the coming years, spectators should keep an eye on the interplay between the shadow banking system and debt growth, as well as China’s growth strategy and planning.
+So, in the coming years, spectators should keep an eye on the interplay between the shadow banking system and debt growth.
+This includes understanding China’s evolving growth strategy and planning.